Dabke Dance: History, Types, Technique, Costumes & More

 Source: https://www.ministryinfo.gov.lb/

-There are many Dabke competitions in western countries like the US and Canada, too.
+Nowadays, there are many Dabke competitions in Western countries, including the US and Canada.

 World’s Most Impressive Dabke Performances